The Hike To The Grand Teton's Lower Saddle

 You can find various park proclamations about parking and backcountry use during the evening such as: "Overnight parking at trailheads is only permitted with a backcountry permit" and "You must obtain a permit when staying overnight in the backcountry."
 The definition of "overnight" in regards to use of park resources usually refers to an entire night and not a subset of the evening.
 And "overnight stays" in the backcountry usually refers to camping like an overnight stay at a hotel.

-The park also says that "Permits are not required for day climbs" which seems to imply that night climbs might require a permit; except, the park also says that "a permit is not required for climbing in Grand Teton National Park".
+The park also says that "Permits are not required for day climbs" which seems to imply that night climbs might require a permit; except, the park also says that "a permit is not required for climbing in Grand Teton National Park."

-Parties taking protection often leave Lupine Meadows between midnight and 2 a.m.
-Some before, some after.
-Everyone has a different pace.
-The climbing guides often start their group trips from the Lower Saddle at 4 am.
-Sometimes earlier.
-Soloing climbers tend to leave near daybreak but their departure times can vary with work schedules, current conditions, weather, personal preferences, etc.
+The climbing guides often start their group trips between 3 and 4 a.m. from the Lower Saddle.
+Soloing climbers tend to leave near daybreak but their departure times can vary with work schedules, current conditions, time of year, weather, fitness, personal preferences, etc.

 ~ Lupine Meadows Trailhead ~